 Absolute Zero Degrees Kelvin

-Despite the predictions of classical physics, at absolute zero degrees Kelvin all motion does not cease.
-The remaining motion is due to the “zero point vibrational energy.”
-That is defined as the quantum ground state for all matter.
-Those with a background in mechanics should have been able to predict this.
-The Heisenberg Uncertainty Principle dictates one cannot simultaneously describe the position and momentum of any particle.
+Despite the predictions of classical physics, at absolute zero degrees Kelvin all motion will not cease.
+The remaining motion is called “zero point vibrational energy.”
+It is defined as the quantum ground state of all matter.
+The phenomenon is described by the Heisenberg Uncertainty Principle, which dictates one cannot simultaneously describe the position and momentum (mass times velocity) of any particle.

 Value of the Zero Point Energy